Bereyziat-Development/fastapi-template/DEPLOY.md

 ````

-You can also remove all the docker data with:
+Optionally you can also remove all the unused docker data with, this will not affect any running containers:
 ````
 docker system prune
 ````